VoronDesign/Voron-Documentation/tuning/secondary_printer_tuning.md

 To run a mesh, you should place `BED_MESH_CALIBRATE` in your `PRINT_START` macro after G28 (and after bed heating).

-## Bed Mesh (Legacy, Trident, 2.4)
+### Legacy, Trident, V2

-Larger printers are more likely to need a bed mesh.
+Larger printers are also likely to need a bed mesh, but for different reasons.

 While the thick beds themselves are usually quite flat, your gantry and frame will expand and warp a bit with chamber heat.\
 The extrusions with linear rails will actually [bend slightly when heated](./images/bimetallic_flex.png) due to differing rates of thermal expansion.

 This often requires a bed mesh to compensate.

+### Setup

 Because your mesh can change at different bed, chamber, and frame temperatures, it is generally recommended to generate a mesh before every print rather than using saved meshes.

-### Setup

-The `[bed_mesh]` configuration options can be found [in the Klipper docs](https://github.com/KevinOConnor/klipper/blob/master/docs/Bed_Mesh.md) described in detail.
+All of the `[bed_mesh]` configuration options and explanations can be found [in the Klipper docs](https://github.com/KevinOConnor/klipper/blob/master/docs/Bed_Mesh.md).

 Here is a sample configuration.
 You can copy & paste this into your `printer.cfg`, making sure to uncomment the appropriate `mesh_min` and `mesh_max` for your bed size.
+- **The Switchwire stock configs already include this.**
 ```python
 [bed_mesh]
 speed: 300